t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 Client:
 : A node that sends requests to servers and receives responses.
+In RESTful IoT systems it's common for nodes to have more than one role (e.g., both server and client; see {{sec-architecture}}).

 Client State:
 : The state kept by a client between requests.
 This typically includes the currently processed representation, the set of active requests, the history of requests, bookmarks (URIs stored for later retrieval), and application-specific state (e.g., local variables).